Serkora/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-18](figure/unnamed-chunk-18.png)

-Using the code from parts 1 and 2 (substituting the relevant data frame name) histogram of total number of steps can be plotted and mean/median values are found.
+Using the code from part 1 (substituting the relevant data frame name) histogram of total number of steps can be plotted and mean/median values are found.

 ```
 ## [1] "Mean total number of steps is 10821"